Dhoom 3: Plot

-Sahir has a big premiere of The Great Indian Circus, with his female lead acrobat, Aaliya, involving a trick with him disappearing in one place and showing up in another.
-The show is a success, but afterwards, Jai, Ali, and the police surround him, knowing him as the thief.
-Jai says the proof will be the gunshot wound, but when Sahir is examined, there is no evidence anywhere on his body.
-It is then revealed that Sahir has an autistic twin brother, Samar, who helps him pull off the tricks and robberies, and was the one who sustained the wounds from Jai's gunshot.
+At The Great Indian Circus's grand premiere, Sahir performs a teleportation trick in which he disappears and reappears in a different place.
+The show becomes a success.
+After the show, Jai, Ali, and the police surround him.
+When Sahir is examined, there is no gunshot wound on his body.
+It is then revealed that Sahir has an autistic twin brother, Samar Iqbal Khan, who helps him pull off the tricks and robberies and is the one who sustained the gunshot wound.
+Jai is fired from the case but is encouraged by Ali to prove Sahir guilty by going rogue.